Brent Mason: Biography

 Mason signed to Mercury Records in 1997, releasing an instrumental album entitled Hot Wired the same year.
 This was his only major-label album.
 He made a decision to leave Mercury Records soon after to remain in Nashville and work in the recording studio as a session guitarist rather than spend most of his time on the road touring and away from his family.
 He and his brother Randy released a second album, entitled Smokin' Section, in 2006.
 At the 51st Grammy Awards, he and several other guitarists won the Grammy Award for Best Country Instrumental, for the track "Cluster Pluck" from Brad Paisley's mostly-instrumental album Play.

 Although Brent works mainly as a studio musician, he has produced several albums to date for artists including Erin James, Tommy Dalton, Cindy Kvinlaug, and Evi Tausen and co-produced an album with Byron Gallimore for Clay Walker.
 In November 2013, Mason collaborated with online education site JamPlay.com to put together a series of guitar lessons for aspiring guitarists and members of JamPlay.

 Other contributions

 From 2003 to 2010, Valley Arts Guitar joined with Brent to create and manufacture the Valley Arts Brent Mason Signature Model Guitar, which was based on the Fender Telecaster design.
-In 2013 PRS Guitars launched the Brent Mason Signature Model Guitar.
-Wampler Pedals manufactures and sells the signature Brent Mason "Hot Wired" guitar effects pedal, currently on version 2 Mason authored an instructional course entitled "GuitarStar: Brent Mason Country" published by PG music in Victoria BC.
-In 2020 Mason became an endorsed Fender artist with a production-line signature Fender Telecaster and a Limited Edition Fender Custom Shop Heavy Relic version handbuilt by Master Builder Kyle McMillin.
+In 2013, PRS Guitars launched the Brent Mason Signature Model Guitar.
+Wampler Pedals manufactures and sells the signature Brent Mason "Hot Wired" guitar effects pedal, currently on version 2.
+Mason authored an instructional course entitled "GuitarStar: Brent Mason Country" published by PG music in Victoria BC.

-Brent was named one of the Top Ten Session Guitarists of All Time in Guitar World magazine.
+Mason was named one of the Top Ten Session Guitarists of All Time in Guitar World magazine.
 In the July 2016 issue of Taste of Country magazine, he was named one of the top guitarists in country music.

+In 2020, Mason became an endorsed Fender artist with a production-line signature Fender Telecaster and a Limited Edition Fender Custom Shop Heavy Relic version handbuilt by Master Builder Kyle McMillin.